karantaneja778/SDCND/SDCNDTerm1/Project2 Advanced Lane Finding/CarND-Advanced-Lane-Lines-master/README.md

 #### Step 5 Radius of Curvature

-Radius of curvature is also calculated in my funtion `draw_lanes(warped_binary)` and stored as a global variable.
+Radius of curvature is calculated in my funtion `radius_of_curvature()` and stored as a global variable.

 The radius of curvature at any point x of the function x=f(y) is given as follows: